brackeen/glfm/README.md

 ## Build the GLFM examples with Android Studio 4
 There is no CMake generator for Android Studio projects, but you can include `CMakeLists.txt` in a new or existing project.

-For a new project, create a "No Activity" project.
+1. Select "Start a new Android Studio project".
+2. Select "No Activity".
+3. In "Save location", enter `[path to glfm]/build/android` and press "Finish".

-In `AndroidManifest.xml`, add the main `<activity>` like so:
+4. In `AndroidManifest.xml`, add the main `<activity>` like so:
 ```XML
 <?xml version="1.0" encoding="utf-8"?>
 <manifest xmlns:android="http://schemas.android.com/apk/res/android"